Donald Trump on Friday threatened to sue Ted Cruz for "not being a natural born citizen" if the Texas senator 'doesn't clean up his act'

 Trump has previously argued that if Cruz won the Republican nomination, Democrats would argue that the Canada-born Texas senator was ineligible for the presidency.
-Last month, Trump asked a rally if he should sue Cruz "just for fun"
+Last month, Trump asked a rally if he should sue Cruz “just for fun” over the issue.

 “How can Ted Cruz be an Evangelical Christian when he lies so much and is so dishonest?” the Republican front-runner tweeted.

 Trump also had called Cruz’s honesty into question in a tweet Thursday night.

 “Lying Cruz put out a statement, ‘Trump & Rubio are w/Obama on gay marriage.’
 Cruz is the worst liar, crazy or very dishonest.
 Perhaps all 3?”
 Trump said.

 “There is more than a little irony in Donald accusing anyone of being nasty given the amazing torrent of insults and obscenities and vulgarities that come out of his mouth,” Cruz told reporters in Greenville, South Carolina.
 “Being attacked by Donald, it is always colorful.
 I will give him this: he’s not boring.”